Petrol, Diesel Price Today: Check Fuel Rates In Delhi, Mumbai And Other Cities

-The fuel price across India remained steady for yet another day on Wednesday, November 9.
-Currently, the cost of petrol is over Rs 100 mark in Kolkata, Mumbai, Chennai, and Hyderabad.
-The most recent change in the pricing of fuel indicates that oil prices recently dropped by 40 paise.
-Since May, there have been a few locations where the cost of petrol and diesel has slightly varied, but no significant adjustments have been suggested.
+Moving on to the major cities in India’s southern states, diesel costs Rs 94.24 per litre in Chennai, while petrol costs Rs 102.63 per litre.
+On the other hand, petrol in Hyderabad costs Rs 109.66 a litre, the highest in the country, while diesel costs Rs 97.82 per litre.

-Diesel price in Delhi on November 9 stands at Rs 89.62 a litre and the price of petrol in Delhi is Rs 96.72.
-Buyers of petrol in Mumbai will have to pay Rs 106.31 per litre, while for diesel in the financial capital people will have to pay Rs 94.27 per litre.
-In Kolkata, the petrol price stands at Rs 106.03 per litre, while the diesel price is Rs 92.76 per litre.
-In Chennai, petrol is being retailed at Rs 102.86 per litre, while diesel is being sold at Rs 94.46 per litre.
+The fuel rates are revised on a daily basis by the public sector oil marketing corporations Bharat Petroleum Corporation Ltd, Indian Oil Corporation Ltd, and Hindustan Petroleum Corporation Ltd. The prices vary depending on a variety of criteria, including VAT, municipal taxes, and freight expenses, among others.

-Find out the prices in Delhi, Mumbai, Chennai and other cities on November 9.
+Check out the rates in Delhi, Mumbai, Chennai & other cities on November 12.

 Delhi